Catullus: Style

 Catullus wrote in many different meters including hendecasyllabic verse and elegiac couplets (common in love poetry).
 A great part of his poetry shows strong and occasionally wild emotions, especially in regard to Lesbia (e.g., poems 5 and 7).
 His love poems are very emotional and ardent, and are relatable to this day.
 Catullus describes his Lesbia as having multiple suitors and often showing little affection towards him.
 He also demonstrates a great sense of humour such as in Catullus 13.

 Musical settings

+The Hungarian-born British composer Mátyás Seiber set Catullus 31 (Sirmio) for unaccompanied mixed chorus (1956).
+The American composer Ned Rorem’s song “Catullus: On the Burial of His Brother” sets poem 101 for voice and piano.

+Pulitzer winning American composer Dominick Argento set verses of Catullus for mixed chorus and percussion in 1981.
+I Hate and I Love presents about 50 lines of text over eight movements using the composer's own translation into English.
+The Dale Warland Singers, who commissioned the work, recorded it, as did Robert Shaw with his Festival Chorus.